-- the Integrated Management System, implemented by Asseco Data Systems S.A., which includes the requirements of the PN-EN ISO 9001:2009 and PN-ISO/IEC 27001:2014, - the Regulation of the Ministry of Digitalisation of 5th October 2016 according the National Trust Infrastructure, - the Act on Trust Services and Electronic Identification (Dz.U.
-2019 r. poz.
-162), - standards referred to in the Decision of the Executive Committee (EU) 2016/650 of 25 April 2016 establishing standards for assessment of the safety devices for qualified signature and stamp on the basis of art.
+- the Integrated Management System, implemented by Asseco Data Systems S.A., which includes the requirements of the PN-EN ISO 9001:2015 and PN-ISO/IEC 27001:2017, - the Regulation of the Ministry of Digital Affairs of 5th October 2016 according the National Trust Infrastructure, - the Act on Trust Services and Electronic Identification (Dz.U. z 2021 r. poz.
+1797, z późn. zm.), - standards referred to in the Decision of the Executive Committee (EU) 2016/650 of 25 April 2016 establishing standards for assessment of the safety devices for qualified signature and stamp on the basis of art.
 30 paragraph 3 and art.
 39 paragraph 2 Regulation of the European Parliament and of the Council (EU) No 910/2014 on electronic identification and trust services in relation to electronic transactions in the internal market and repealing Directive 1999/93/EC, hereinafter called the eIDAS Regulation, - the services mentioned above in point 1 3: the services of issuing qualified certificates for electronic signature and seal, the qualified time-stamping service and the qualified validation service for qualified electronic signatures and qualified electronic seals are provided in accordance with the requirements of eIDAS Regulation.

 This Certificate Policy and Certification Practice Statement defines parties, their obligations and responsibilities, types of certificates, authentication procedures and applicability range.
-The knowledge of the nature, purpose and role of Certification Policy and Certification Practice Statement is particularly important for a subscriber and a relying party5.
+The knowledge of the nature, purpose and role of Certification Policy and Certification Practice Statement is particularly important for a subscriber and a relying party4.

-The applicability ranges of the qualified certificates, electronic timestamps tokens, certificate status tokens, data validation tokens, and certificated evidences issued in compliance with this CPS are described in chapter 1.4.
-Responsibility of the certification authority and end-users is described in chapter 9.8.
+The applicability ranges of the qualified certificates, electronic timestamps tokens, certificate status tokens, data validation tokens, and certificated evidences issued in compliance